 How to Install Your WiFi Extender for Best Performance

-- Find the Sweet Spot: The ideal location is about halfway between your main router and the WiFi dead zone.
-You need a spot where the extender can still receive a strong, stable signal from the router to rebroadcast.
+- Find the Sweet Spot: The ideal location is approximately halfway between your main router and the WiFi dead zone, where the extender can receive a strong, stable signal to rebroadcast.

-- Use a Signal Indicator: Most extenders have LED lights that indicate the signal strength they are receiving from the router.
-Use these indicators to find the optimal location.
-You’re looking for a solid green or blue light, not amber or red.
+- Use a Signal Indicator: Most extenders have LED lights that indicate signal strength from the router.
+Aim for a solid green or blue light, not amber or red, to confirm optimal placement.

-- Avoid Obstructions: Place the extender in an open area, away from thick walls, large metal objects (like refrigerators), and other electronic devices that can cause interference, such as microwave ovens or cordless phones.
+- Avoid Obstructions: Place the extender in an open area, away from thick walls, large metal objects (like refrigerators), and other electronic devices such as microwave ovens or cordless phones that can cause interference.

-- Update the Firmware: Once connected, log in to the extender’s settings via its web interface or app.
-Check for and install any available firmware updates.
-These updates often include performance improvements, security patches, and bug fixes.
+- Update the Firmware: After connecting, access the extender’s settings via its web interface or app.
+Install any available firmware updates, which often include performance improvements, security patches, and bug fixes.

 Top Picks for the Best Buy WiFi Extender

-After extensive testing and research, here are some of the top WiFi extenders on the market that offer a great balance of performance, features, and value.
+Based on extensive testing and research, these top WiFi extenders offer an excellent balance of performance, features, and value.

 1. TP-Link RE705X (AX3000)